5t3ph/moderncss-dot-dev/src/posts/generating-font-size-css-rules-and-creating-a-fluid-type-scale.md

 Instead, it's recommended that your primary type scale values are set with `rem`.

-Unless a user changes it, or you define it differently with `font-size` on an `html` rule, the default `rem` value is 16px with the advantage of responding to changes in zoom level.
+Unless a user changes it, or you define it differently with `font-size` on an `html` rule, the default `rem` value is 16px with the advantage of responding to changes in operating system zoom level.

 In addition, the value of `rem` will not change no matter how deeply it is nested, which is largely what makes it the preferred value for typography sizing.